 The next thing to do is to practice and feel.
 On mechanical guns, use the tips of your fingers to feel the “breaking point” of the trigger – the point at which the trigger trips the sear.
 Get used to the length of the pull and learn where the breaking point is, and when to release the trigger.
 Start off slowly, pacing yourself.
 A good steady pace will allow you to develop a feel for the trigger.
 Once you get used to anticipating the breaking point, increase your speed.
 Like most people, you will probably find that your middle finger is doing most of the work.
 Getting faster takes practice.
 You may find that higher speed is easier if you use short burst as opposed to prolonged strings.
 Try starting off with three round burst, then work your way up to 4, 5, etc.

-light will not snap back quick enough and actually slow the rate of fire.
+One final note: Trigger jobs can both shorten and lighten the pull, but be careful about taking them too far.
+Sometimes a trigger spring that’s too light will not snap back quick enough and actually slow the rate of fire.